danshinton/afc-search/README.md

    This will automatically trigger Heroku to build and deploy the new dyno.

 1. Initialize the database
-   Check to see if the app is done deploying by going to app webpage, monitoring the deploy log on the dashboard, or using the `heroku ps` command.
+   Check to see if the app is done deploying by going to app webpage, monitoring the deploy log on the activity tab of the dashboard, or using the `heroku releases` to see if the new release is deployed.
 Once the dyno is deployed, do the following:

    ```shell script
    heroku run bash